 In addition, Dartmouth is a college town.
 There are a lot of students in Dartmouth attending college, and as a result Dartmouth provides a number of services, amenities and opportunities geared to the needs and activities of students.

 One of the nice things about Dartmouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Dartmouth home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dartmouth residents report their race to be White, followed by Asian.
+The greatest number of Dartmouth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dartmouth include Portuguese, Irish, English, French, and Italian.

 The most common language spoken in Dartmouth is English.
 Other important languages spoken here include Portuguese and Spanish.